lmu-osc/introduction-to-renv-exercises/embed-use-exercises/README.md

     - What dependencies are detected?
     - Does this list include all dependencies on the dependency tree?
 Why or why not?
 3. Run `renv::embed(file.path("introduction-to-renv-exercises", "embed-use-exercises", "embed_example.R"))` at the console.
     - What has happened to the `embed_example.R` file?
+Note: you might need to close and then reopen the file to see changes.

 ### Using